 The GRE is a computer-delivered test made up of five sections:

 The Analytical Writing section always comes first, and the Verbal Reasoning and Quantitative Reasoning sections can come in any order after that.
-The total length of the exam is 1 hour and 58 minutes.
+Regarding timing, test takers are given 1 hour and 58 minutes to complete all three GRE test sections.

 Except for the Analytical Writing, the rest of the sections mostly contain multiple choice questions from which you have to pick the correct answer(s).
 You can refer to our official GRE practice questions for further information on the types of questions on the GRE.